mal5482/2018CS109A_FinalProject_G18/Models.md

 ### <a name="knn"></a> 4) k-NN
-**First, we fit multiple k-NN models on training set, and find the best number of k based on cross validation scores**
+**First, we fit multiple k-NN models on training set, and find the best number of k based on cross validation scores.**
 ```py
 #Fit knn models on training set
 fig, ax_knn = plt.subplots(1,3, figsize=(18,5))